gitmft/mft-upload/README.md

 node upload.js file=index.js [config=req.json]

 ### Config File
-The config file describes the endpoint and authentication used by the [HTTP Request package](https://github.com/request/request).
+The config file describes a request type and maximum file size at the root level.
+It also embedds and reuses the request type endpoint and authentication used by the [HTTP Request package](https://github.com/request/request).
 A sample req.json shown below using Basic authentication is provided in the [files folder](files/req.json).
-This package supports many authentication types.
+Th request package supports many authentication types beyond what is shown below.

 ```
 {
+  "type": "SOAP",
+  "maxsize": 20214400,
+  "request": {
     "url": "http://localhost:7901/mftapp/services/transfer/SOAP2File",
     "method": "POST",
     "headers": { "Content-Type": "text/xml; charset=utf-8" },
     "body": "",
     "auth": { "user": "USERNAME", "pass": "PASSWORD" }
+  }
 }
 ```

 If a config argument is not provided, upload.js looks for one at ~/.mft/uploadreq.json

 ### Function getRequestConfig
 #### Asyncronous function to process CLI arguments and get the config file